openshift/training/beta-3-setup.md

 ### Adding the Template
 Go ahead and do the following as `root`:

-    osc create -f integrated-template.json
+    osc create -f integrated-template.json -n openshift

 What did you just do?
 The `integrated-template.json` file defined a template.
-By "creating" it, you have added it to your project for use in the web console.
+By "creating" it, you have added it to the `openshift` project.
+What is the `openshift` project?
+This is a special project whose templates are accessible by all users of the OpenShift environment.
 Let's take a look at how that works.

 ### Create an Instance of the Template
 In the web console, find the "Frontend/Backend" project, and then hit the "Create +" button.
 You will be taken to a page that lists the current templates that are available for use.

-Click "ruby-helloworld-sample", and you'll see a modal pop-up that provides more information about the template.
+Click "ruby-keyvalue-quickstart", and you'll see a modal pop-up that provides more information about the template.

 Click "Select template..."